4 Aspen Circle, Strathmore

 Vacuum System & Attach.

 Immed Possession Possible

 Important changes to Mortgage Rules January 1, 2018

-Yesterday, the Office of the Superintendent of Financial Institutions (OSFI) released revised guidelines for the mortgage industry, similar to the draft version released earlier this summer.
-These new parameters will take effect January 1, 2018.
+The Office of the Superintendent of Financial Institutions (OSFI) released revised guidelines for the mortgage industry, similar to the draft version released earlier this summer.
+These new parameters took effect January 1, 2018.

 In October of 2016, OSFI implemented the stress test for all insured mortgages - those with less than 20% down payment.
 Now they are extending that same stress test to everyone, regardless of down payment.

 OSFI said they will be holding information sessions through the fall to discuss implementation expectations.
 This new stress test means that borrowers will be qualified at the greater of their contract rate + 2% or the five year benchmark rate published by the Bank of Canada, which is currently 4.89%.

 To give you some numbers, per $100,000 in mortgages:

 - Mortgage Payment - $488.25 (3.29% with 25 year amortization)

 - Benchmark Rate Payment - $575.36 (4.89% with 25 year amortization)